Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released on June 30, 2023, Redwood Park SA2 had a median income among taxpayers of $56,214 with an average income of $62,959.
-This is below the national average which stood at $67,808 for financial year 2023.
-In Greater Adelaide, the median and average incomes were $54,808 and $66,852 respectively during this period.
-Based on Wage Price Index growth of 8.8% since June 30, 2023, current estimates for Redwood Park's median income would be approximately $61,161 as of September 2025, with the average income estimated at $68,499 during this period.
-Census data reveals that household, family and personal incomes in Redwood Park cluster around the 55th percentile nationally.
-Income analysis shows that the $1,500 - $2,999 bracket dominates with 39.3% of residents (6,817 people).
-This pattern is also seen in the region where 31.8% of residents occupy this income range.
-After housing costs, residents retain 87.8% of their income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 5th decile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the Redwood Park SA2 had a median income among taxpayers of $56,214 with the average level standing at $62,959.
+This is below the national average and compares to levels of $54,808 and $66,852 across Greater Adelaide respectively.
+Based on Wage Price Index growth of 8.8% since FY-23, current estimates would be approximately $61,161 (median) and $68,499 (average) as of September 2025.
+Census data reveals household, family and personal incomes in Redwood Park cluster around the 55th percentile nationally.
+Income analysis reveals the $1,500 - 2,999 bracket dominates with 39.3% of residents (6,817 people), reflecting patterns seen in the region where 31.8% similarly occupy this range.
+After housing costs, residents retain 87.8% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income